 Lloyd Liu is a partner with the firm.
 His practice is focused on white-collar defense, government investigations, and complex civil litigation.
-He regularly counsels clients under investigation for fraud, bribery, or regulatory violations.
+He counsels clients under investigation for fraud, bribery, or regulatory violations.
 He has represented clients in federal court charged with tax offenses, antitrust violations, and other federal crimes.
 He also has advised clients involved in congressional investigations and inquiries.

 His civil practice focuses on representing companies and individuals in contractual, business, and other disputes before both state and federal courts and before various government agencies.

 He is a member of the William B. Bryant Inn of Court.
 He also has been listed as a Rising Star by Super Lawyers for white collar criminal defense.

-Some of his experience has included acting as counsel to:
+Some of his experience includes acting as counsel to:

 Several witnesses in U.S. v.
 Menendez, et al., No. 2:15-CR-155 (D.N.J.).